casper-ecosystem/cep-85/docs/using-casper-client.md

 ## Setting the Total Supply of a Token

-The following command will invoke the `set_total_supply_of` entry point of your instance of CEP-85, setting the total supply of the provided token ID.
+The following command will invoke the `set_total_supply_of` entrypoint of your instance of CEP-85, setting the total supply of the provided token ID.
 The new total supply provided must be larger than the previous total supply.

 ```json